F286/f286.github.io/_posts/2018-06-5-layers-of-perception.md

 We can use the story to predict the future since we already know the ending, and what will happen to certain characters.
 This gives an advantage to people who live in a complete story with good predictive power.

 Without a shared story communication is difficult.
 Are we just searching for a story we could all live with?
-Then instead of fighting, we could communicate?
+Then conflict could become communication?

 @freedebreuil